2017 Awards Nominations are closed.

 So many of our colleagues embody a passion and work ethic worth emulating.
 These individuals positively impact the lives of others through their professional commitments.
 Every year, we ask the members of our campus community to nominate their deserving colleagues for the Academic Affairs Awards.
 Each award is assigned an award committee comprised of representative faculty members from our academic colleges and/or individuals related to the purpose of the award.

 Click below for a description of each award including evaluation criteria, eligibilty, and nomination process.
-Submissions for all 2017 awards except the Distinguished Teacher Award are due by 5 pm on February 3, 2017.
+Submissions for all 2017 awards were due by 5 pm on February 3, 2017 and are now closed.

 If you have questions, please contact Carrie Franklund at CarrieFranklund@ferris.edu or (231)591-3534.

 Below are the 2016 Academic Affairs Awards Recipients for the academic year 2015-2016.

 2016 Academic Awards Recipients

 Nancy Hogan, Professor in the School of Criminal Justice, has been chosen as the recipient of the 2016 award for her impressive record of scholarship.
 “Hogan has had an outstanding record of scholarship over the past 19 years,” writes Beth Zimmer for the Academic Scholar Award committee.
 “Her work addresses important issues within her field of study and provides new and unique insights into the criminal justice behaviors of officers and inmates.
 She has authored over 90 peer-reviewed journal articles, one book, several book chapters and written 20 technical papers and evaluations reports.”